Sign up to our Newsletter

 Reviewed: 05/19/23

-Ironically, there are lawyers that can fight to fix these legal misjudgments.
+Courtrooms and judges don’t always get it right.
+Some lawyers can fight to fix these legal misjudgments.
 Appellate lawyers specialize in appealing court decisions.
 In other words, these lawyers push for cases to be reconsidered in hopes of reaching a different outcome.

 Steps to Becoming an Appellate Lawyer